 Form III to Upper IV (Key Stage 3)

 We continue to deliver the Religious Education Curriculum Directory (RECD) through the use of the ‘People of God’ scheme of work.
 We find this enables the girls to develop a deeper understanding of the historical and theological issues studied.

 Lower V to Upper V (Key Stage 4)

-In Priory 6 students study the new Eduqas A Level specification.
+The Lower VI (Year 12) are studying the new Eduqas A Level specification.
 Component 1: Study of Religion – Christianity; Component 2: Philosophy of Religion; Component 3: Religion and Ethics.